matt-sutton/matt-sutton.github.io/people.md

 <img style="float: right;" src="/assets/img/Kerrie-profile.jpg" style="border: none;" width="200px" height="250px">
 </div>
 <p>
-<strong>Dr. Kerrie Mengersen</strong> is a Professor at the
+<strong>Dr. Kerrie Mengersen</strong> is a Distinguished Professor at the
 Queensland University of Technology and a deputy director of ACEMS.
+In 2016 she was awarded the Pitman Medal by the Statistical Society of Australia, and was the first woman to recieve it.
+Professor Mengersen was announced as one of the 15 new ARC Laureate Fellows in 2015 for her project: Bayesian Learning for Decision Making in the Big Data Era.
 Her interests focus on using and develping new statistical and computational methods to help solve complex real world problems.
 Her methodological interests include Bayesian statistics, hierarchical modelling and